The stunning city of Valletta

 This is the main street in Valletta and leads towards Fort St. Elmo.
 It is about 1 kilometre long and it divides the city into two parts.
 The street is a pedestrian zone and very crowded with tourists and locals.
 There you can find many interesting buildings, museums, churches, shops, etc.

-For example, close to the entrance in the city, there is a beautiful Palazzo Ferreria from the late 19th century, with wooden and green coloured balconies.
+For example, close to the entrance to the city, there is a beautiful Palazzo Ferreria from the late 19th century, with wooden and green coloured balconies.
 Actually, it is the second biggest palace in the city after the Grandmaster’s Palace.

 Also, the National Archeological Museum is located in the former seat of Auberge de Provence.